Extensively studied, with a consistent safety profile across all approved doses1

 Indication

-Evrysdi is indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.
+EVRYSDI is indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.

 Interactions with Substrates of MATE Transporters